 Event season is well under way in the UAE.

-In addition to a bevy of New Year's Eve concerts, a host of big names and star attractions from around the world will be taking centre stage in the coming weeks.
-Included among them are three members of K-pop group Exo and a mega dance festival headlined by Ellie Goulding and Armin Van Buuren.
+In addition to a bevvy of New Year's Eve concerts, a host of big names and star attractions from around the world will be taking centre stage in the coming weeks.
+Included among them are Mariah Carey, three members of K-pop group Exo; a mega dance festival headlined by Ellie Goulding and Armin van Buuren; a vintage rock concert by The Scorpions and stand-up comedy shows by Trevor Noah and Kevin Hart.

 Here, The National rounds up the best live events coming up.